Sureshpatil4348/Fxlabs.ai_Back_end/README.md

   - Closed-bar gating for alert evaluation is tracked per alert/user (not globally by symbol/timeframe).
 This ensures multiple users with identical configurations are each evaluated every cycle.

 - Low severity:
-  - Logging is console-based; consider structured logging for production observability.
   - CORS defaults to allow-all when `ALLOWED_ORIGINS` is empty (dev-friendly, same as before).
 For production, set explicit origins.
   - Tests are minimal; add unit tests per module in future iterations.